OpenDSA/OpenDSA/RST/en/Glossary.rst

       by position.

    pointee
-      The term pointee refers to anything that is pointed to by a :term:`pointer` or :term:`reference`.
+      The term pointee refers to anything that is pointed to by a :term:`pointer <pointers>` or :term:`reference`.

    pointers
       variable that points to memory address.